Ozoniuss/Masters-Projects/semester-1/Java-Technologies-and-Models-for-Distributed-Systems/hw1/README.md

 The following environment variables are set:

 - `CATALINA_HOME` points to the Tomcat directory;
-- `JETTY_HOME` points to the Jetty directory (other versions of jetty might deposit deployments in another directory specified with `JETTY_BASE`)
+- `JETTY_HOME` points to the Jetty directory (other versions of jetty might deposit deployments in another directory specified with `JETTY_BASE`);
+- `JBOSS_HOME` points to the WildFly directory;
+- `GF_HOME` points to the GlassFish directory.

 ## Technologies and installation

-The application is written in Java and uses Java 8, and is based on Servlets (version 4) to interact with web clients.
+The application is written in Java and uses Java Development Kit (JDK) 8, and is based on Servlets (version 4) to interact with web clients.
 These servlets are managed by an application servers, which also provides web support.
 We presented deploying the application using the Tomcat (tomcat-9.0.69) and Jetty (jetty-9.4.49) servlet containers, as well as the Wildfly (widlfly-21.0.0) and Glassfish (glassfish-5) EJB containers.

 ## Running the application